HypsyNZ/Monitor-Spin-Example/README.md

                         }
                         else
                         {
-                            // Avoided Critical Section Carry On
+                            // Avoided Critical Section Continue Normal Execution }
                     }
-                    }
                     catch
                     {
-                        // Some Exception Outside the Lock
+                        // Some Exception Outside the Critical Section }
-                    }
+                    finally
+                    {
+                        // DO NOT try Exit the Monitor Here like in the Documentation Example }
                 }
             }).ConfigureAwait(false);